Systemic psychotherapy (M6)

 There are various ways that students will be assessed throughout the two years of training.

-Students’ skills will be assessed by their clinical supervisor on the competencies set by the course and AFT.
+Students’ skills will be assessed by their clinical supervisor on the competencies set by the course and the AFT.
 Students need to pass their first year to go on to the second year.

 There will be several written assignments during the first year and a dissertation in the second year (students are able to resubmit if necessary, under the guidelines of the University of Essex).
 Students will also have a viva.